-amitabh chakravarty amitabh chakravarty::How do you feel on being removed from doordarshan first, i was not removed from my post after interviewing the us president george bush, who came to india in early march this year.
+amitabh chakravarty::How do you feel on being removed from doordarshan first, i was not removed from my post after interviewing the us president george bush, who came to india in early march this year.

 Ok, as people in india have so many sources of news, what does doordarshan want to offer viewers?